bellingcat/instagram-location-search/README.md

 ## Prerequisites

 This Python application requires `requests` and `numpy` to be properly installed.
+This can be done with `pip3 install requests numpy`.

 ## Example usage